ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 They had their answer within the hour, as the delegation reached the settlement's edge and requested formal audience with "the one called Gond, who claims the title of Paladin."
 The phrasing was carefully neutral, but Gond caught the underlying challenge.

+"Those priests of Alanyi," said Gond to Sim.
+"Recognize them?"

+"The one I don't know, but that woman must be sister Marta," murmured Sim.
+"I've never met her, but know of her.
+She shares our sympathies."

 The meeting was arranged in the settlement's council area, with representatives from both sides seated around the central fire.
 Gond took his place flanked by Silviana and Thorek, while Sim sat slightly apart—his position as a member of one of the visiting orders creating an obvious conflict of loyalties.

-The leader of the delegation proved to be High Cleric Aldric, leader of Turin's ascendant followers, a man whose expensive robes bore the crossed hammers of the god of justice.
+The leader of the delegation proved to be High Cleric Aldric, leader of Turin's human order, a man whose expensive robes bore the crossed hammers of the god of justice.
 His soft hands spoke of a life spent far from the hardships his god supposedly championed.
 When he spoke, his voice carried the practiced authority of someone accustomed to being obeyed.

 Beside him sat a thin, nervous priest in the faded robes of Alanyi—one of only two representatives of the once-mighty order.
 Brother Castor's eyes darted constantly to Aldric, as if seeking approval for his very presence.

-"Gond of the Valley," he began formally, "I come bearing greetings from the Council of Sacred Orders, and questions that require answers."
+"Gond of the Valley," Aldric began formally, "I come bearing greetings from the Council of Sacred Orders, and questions that require answers."

 "Ask them," Gond replied simply.

 Aldric's smile was thin and cold.
 "Very well.
 By what authority do you claim the title of Paladin?
 Who ordained you?
 What tests did you pass?
 What vows did you swear?"

 The questions hung in the air like accusations.
 Around the circle, shoulders stiffened and hands drifted toward weapon hilts.
 Thorek's jaw clenched while Silviana's fingers traced patterns on her staff.
 The visiting clerics leaned forward like predators scenting weakness, their gazes sharp and assessing.

+"Peace," murmured Gond to his companions.
+For a long moment, Gond studied the faces of the delegation.

 "I claim no title," Gond said finally.
 "I am what I am.
 The divine power that flows through me is its own authority."